8 Symptoms of MS Relapse: How To Know if You’re Having a Flare | MyMSTeam

 8 Symptoms of MS Relapse: How To Know if You’re Having a Flare

 During a flare, you may experience new MS symptoms or have old symptoms return.
 Symptoms may last anywhere from a couple of days to several months.
-On average, flares tend to improve after four to six weeks.
-There is no specific list of symptoms that doctors use to diagnose a flare — these episodes look different from person to person.
-Flares may also vary each time you have them.
-New flares may involve different symptoms compared to old flares.
-Additionally, some flares only cause minor issues, and others can drastically affect your health.
+There’s no specific list of symptoms that doctors use to diagnose a flare — these episodes look different from person to person.

 Read more about how long MS relapses last.